Pocket/pocket-monorepo/servers/shareable-lists-api/README.md

 ### Unit tests

-The unit tests for Snowplow events are defined in `src/snowplow/events.spec.ts`. [https://sinonjs.org/](Sinon JS)is used for test spies and stubs.
+The unit tests for Snowplow events are defined in `src/snowplow/events.spec.ts`.

 ### Redis Cache